OCA/account-fiscal-rule/account_multi_foreign_vat/readme/DESCRIPTION.rst

-* Allows having different fiscal position with the same country and same Foreign VAT.
+* This module allows the user to have multiple fiscal positions for the same country with identical foreign VAT.
+With this feature, users can efficiently manage distinct fiscal positions within a country, even when they share the same foreign VAT.